nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 #### Logging in from outside of NIWA computer network (advanced)

 On most Linux and MacOS machines the login process can be simplified to just a single SSH command, jumping across the lander node on the way to kupe.
-With the following lines in your `~/.ssh/config` file you can run the command `ssh kupe` on your machine and it will take you straight to kupe (you will probably still need to enter your password the same number of times as if you had SSH'd to lander first and then on to kupe).
+With the following lines in your `~/.ssh/config` file you can run the command `ssh kupe` on your machine and it will take you straight to kupe.
+Since we are using SSH ProxyCommand to jump first to the lander node, you will need to enter your ‘First factor’ (password) and then your ‘Second factor’ (from Google Authenticator) on the first jump and then a combination of your ‘First factor’+‘Second factor’ on the second jump when prompted for a password.
 ```
 Host kupe
    User your_username